 Head to a gingerbread decorating class at Acorn Café located within beautiful City Park.
-Kids will be seated at a table and receive all the gumdrops, icing and candy they need to create a miniature winter wonderland.
-Classes are available throughout December and will adhere to all CDC guidelines.
+Kids will be seated at a table and receive all the gumdrops, icing, and candy they need to create a miniature winter wonderland.
+Classes are available throughout December.

-This year, Hanukkah begins on December 10 and ends on December 18.
+This year, Hanukkah begins on November 28 and ends on December 6.
 Celebrate the season with the Mobile Menorah Parade on Saturday, Dec.
-12 at 7:30 p.m.
+4 at 7:30 p.m.
 Watch as cars parade from Chabad (7037 Freret St.), down St. Charles in the CBD/French Quarter/Marigny and then back Uptown.
-Remember to mask up and keep your distance from others – there are plenty of spots along the route to enjoy the procession.

 Celebrate the holidays with a cocktail courtesy of Sazerac House.
 Upcoming seasonal events include Drink & Learn: Creole Holiday Traditions and Cheers to Cheese: Holiday Gatherings.
 Book your tickets online for these holiday-themed tasting experiences.

 Looking for a holiday cocktail in a tropical setting?
 Sippin’ Santa is the place for you.
 The tiki pop-up will toast the season with over-the-top nostalgic holiday and Polynesian décor and a festive menu offering signature favorites such as the North Pole Punch, Runaway Sleigh, and Rum Rum Rudolph, to name a few.
-Visit the pop-up at Bienville House Hotel, Wednesday to Sunday from November 27 through January 1.
-Make a reservation before your visit.
+The pop-up opens on December 18, and reservations are recommended.

-This time of year, various markets pop up across New Orleans, featuring local vendors who sell art, jewelry and one-of-a-kind creations.
-See here for our roundup of markets, then mask up and head out to show some support to small businesses and local artists this month.
+This time of year, various holiday markets pop up across New Orleans, featuring local vendors who sell art, jewelry, and one-of-a-kind creations.
+See here for our roundup of markets and plan to show some support to small businesses and local artists this December.